 We use a number of compliance strategies within each of the tax, royalty and benefit schemes we administer.
 We aim to complete our audits and investigations with the highest possible standards of integrity and least inconvenience to our clients.
-Our Investigation Process brochure provides clients with information about the audit and investigation process, their rights and obligations and avenues of appeal if they are dissatisfied with an assessment of liability.
+Our Investigation process section provides clients with information about the audit and investigation process, their rights and obligations and avenues of appeal if they are dissatisfied with an assessment of liability.

 - identifying transactions liable for landholder duty